- 1 Purpose

 Where the position has been evaluated at the next classification level, the Employee will be paid at step one of the new classification level, effective from 1 May.

 4.6 Feedback and review

-Applicants may request feedback concerning the position progression process and outcome by contacting Human Resources.
+Applicants may request feedback concerning the position progression process and outcome by contacting the People Portfolio.